There’s no way around it.

 I’m going to walk you through this step by step, screenshot by screenshot.

-So we need to make sure your domain is available.
+Next, we need to make sure your domain is actually available.
 This means we need to be sure no one is already using your domain name.
-You can do so on the current Bluehost screen.

 Here are a few things to keep an eye on when picking a domain name…